Skip Navigation

 Your local union will be able to help you request a hearing in the proper time frame, understand the process, and prepare a defense.
 Your union can provide representation during the hearing and may help you with an appeal if the dismissal is upheld.

-If the teacher’s termination is overturned, they are typically entitled to back pay for any time during the hearing process that they were suspended without pay.
+If the educator’s termination is overturned, they are typically entitled to back pay for any time during the hearing process that they were suspended without pay.
 If the dismissal is upheld, the appeals process in court is lengthy and reinstatement could take significant time.

 This page is intended to provide general information.
 For specific advice, you should always contact your local union or attorney.